chwalters/core/intelora/neurons/systemdate/README.md

 ## Synopsis

-Give the current time from the system where Kalliope is installed.
+Give the current time from the system where Intelora is installed.
 Return a dict of parameters that can be used in a template.

 ## Installation